 The West is an immersive theatre production by COLAB Theatre – congratulations to the theatre company’s 10th anniversary this year!

-Tickets are available for performances from Wednesday to Saturday until October.
+Tickets are available for performances until mid-December.
 Single tickets are available from £28.50, tailored packages and corporate bookings are available.